Evil-Ant-Colony/EvilAntCyborg/README.md

 Requirements
 ------------

-It requires PHP,a default installation should be enough.
+It requires PHP, a default installation should be enough.

 Setting up a bot instance
 -------------------------